redhat-sap/sap-workshops/sap-enablement-ansible/README.md

 to deploy these labs and demos.

 If you are a Red Hat Advanced or Premium Partner, you can immediately deploy this environment yourself, following the next steps.
-If you are participant in a workshop, this lab may be preprovisioned for you and you can continue with the next chapter "Prepare Access to Lab Environment".
-The information to access the environment will be given to you during the workshop.

 ### Order catalog item

 Login into [Red Hat Product Demo System](https://rhpds.redhat.com) and navigate to
 `Services -→ Catalogs -→ All Services -→ RHEL Platform Demo`.
-An item called `SAP End to End Automation AWS` will be available.
+An item called `SAP End to End Automation OSP` will be available.

 ![rhpds-catalog](img/rhpds01.png)

-Click on the **order** button, check the confirmation box and click on **Submit**.
+Click on the **order** button, check the confirmation box, select a purpose (e.g. `Training - As part of a course`) and click on **Submit**.

 ![rhpds-submit](img/rhpds02.png)